nehachristma/expense-manager-/README.md

-# expense-manager-
+# Expense- Tracker
-expense manager in c using file handling
+expense Tracker in c using file handling